 Starting a Career in Car Sales

-While many view a career in auto sales as a job filled with long hours and the need to employ hard closing techniques to anyone and everyone who walks through the dealership doors, a career in auto sales can be a very rewarding job.
+Many people view a career in auto sales as a job filled with long hours and the need to employ hard closing techniques.
+However, a career in auto sales can be very rewarding.

-Those who are successful in auto sales understand that their success is not dependent upon the brand of car that they sell, but upon their ability to build rapport with their customers.
+Those who are successful in auto sales understand that their success is not dependent upon the brand of car that they sell.
+Success is based upon their ability to build rapport with their customers.
 The days of fast-talking, hard-closing sales professionals is over and have been replaced by the need for professionalism, courtesy, and service.

 Anyone assuming that a career in auto sales would be nothing more than a good way to practice closing skills will find little success and much frustration.